 Awards include: The John D. and Catherine T. MacArthur’s Connection Grant, The Ann Metzger National Award for Prints, The LinksHall LinkUP Grant & Residency, Open Practice Committee Grant, University of Chicago Arts Council funding, Chicago’s CAAP Grant, the Claire Kantor Foundation Grant, and The Wyckoff Milliman Endowment Grant.

-Paz is a full-time lecturer in the Interdiscplinary Visual Arts Program in the University of Washington’s School of Art, Art History, and Design.
-A publication on Paz’s 10-year collaborative project Arte No Es Facil/ Art Present is forthcoming.
+Paz is part-time faculty in The Department of Comparative History of Ideas whose coursework is cross-listed with the Interdiscplinary Visual Arts Program in the University of Washington’s School of Art, Art History, and Design.
+Paz will guest-edit A New Nothing's photography publication in 2021.